DALAI-project/FaultyImageAPI/README.md

-# Virhe-api
+# Faulty Image API

+This API combines the image classification models (i.e. empty, sticky notes, folded corner and writing type classifiers) trained in Dalai project.
+Using this API one can predict whether the document is empty, contains sticky notes or folded corners and the writing type of the document.
+This API is also used in [arkkiivi](https://arkkiivi.fi/) backend.

-## Asennus
+## Installation

-- Luo ja aktivoi conda-ympäristö:
+- Create and activate conda environment:

-`conda create -n virhe_api_env python=3.7`
+`conda create -n faulty_api_env python=3.7`

-`conda activate virhe_api_env`
+`conda activate faulty_api_env`

-- Asenna poppler:
+- Install poppler:

 `conda install -c conda-forge poppler`

-- Asenna muut riippuvuudet:
+- Install required libraries:

 `pip install -r requirements.txt`

-## Yleistä
+## How to use

-- Käynnistys:
+- Open flask app:

 `flask --app api.py run`

-- Käynnistys debuggauksella:
+- Open flask app with debug:

 `flask --app api.py --debug run`

-- API olettaa että esikoulutetut mallit löytyvät kansiosta './mallit', ja niiden nimet ovat 'post_it_model_20122022.onnx', 'corner_model_19122022.onnx', 'empty_model_v4.onnx' ja 'writing_type_v1.onnx'.
+The API assumes that the models are found in './mallit' folder.
+The models are named 'post_it_model_20122022.onnx', 'corner_model_19122022.onnx', 'empty_model_v4.onnx' ja 'writing_type_v1.onnx'.

-Mallit on tallennettu koneoppimismalleille luodussa avoimessa onnx-formaatissa (https://onnx.ai/), mikä nopeuttaa niiden toimintaa ja tekee ne riippumattomiksi mallien kouluttamiseen käytetystä kirjastosta.

-- Yksi route: '/detect'

-- Komponenttivalinnat ilmaistaan muodossa `postit=1&corner=1&empty=1&writing_type=1`, jolloin
-POST-pyynnön url on muotoa `/detect?postit=1&corner=1&empty=1&writing_type=1`
+The trained models are transformed into the [ONNX](https://onnx.ai/) format in order to speed up inference and to make the use of the model less dependent on specific frameworks and libraries.

+- The API has one endpoint called `/detect`.
+The desired models used in inference can be chosen with arguments in the POST http request.
+Argument 0 means that the model is not used and 1 means that it is used.

+- An example of POST http request where all models are used: `/detect?postit=1&corner=1&empty=1&writing_type=1`

-- Default-portti: 5000
+- Default-port: 5000

-- Odottaa että input-kuva/tiedosto löytyy POST-requestista 'image'-nimisellä avaimella (`request.files["image"]`)

-- Palauttaa Flaskin Responsen, jossa `'Content-Type': 'text/csv'` ja tulokset ovat .csv-tiedostossa nimeltä 'virheet.csv'

-- Toimintaa voi testata oheisen request.py-koodin avulla (tai Postmanilla, curlilla tms.)
+- The API expects that the image file of the document is attached to the POST request.
+One can test the API with request.py file or with for example curl command:

+`curl http://127.0.0.1:5000/detect?postit=1&corner=1&empty=1&writing_type=1 -F image=@/path/img.jpg`

+The API returns a Flask response that contains a csv file called virheet.csv.